jasminereighard/3D-Printed-Respirometer/README.md

 This respirometer design is intended for intermittent-flow respirometry.
 The cone-bottom design helps keep sediments suspended during measurement cycles.

+When you click on the files in the mainbranch, github shows a preview of the stl that looks crazy but the files work just fine.
 Here is a link to the filament we used. https://www.prusa3d.com/product/prusament-petg-chalky-blue-1kg/